 - One Tree Planted plants trees in various countries around the world.

 Another unique organization is Ecosia — the sustainable search engine.
-Unlike other search engines, Ecosia uses its profits to plant trees.
+Unlike other search engines, Ecosia uses its profits for tree planting.
 Additionally, each search removes carbon from the atmosphere, and Ecosia completely protects all user data.

-Tree-free alternatives to traditional paper or wood products are becoming more and more popular.
+Tree-free alternatives to traditional wood or paper products are becoming more and more popular.
 Bamboo products, in particular, are rising to prominence.
-Bamboo paper towels, toothbrushes, toilet paper, and more have become modern green staples.
+Bamboo toilet paper, toothbrushes, paper towels, and more have become modern green staples.